chomeyama/UnifiedSourceFilterGAN/README.md

 ```

 - The training time of uSFGAN_60 with a TITAN RTX 3090 is around 6 days.
-- It can be reduced by shortening the batch sequence length.

 ## Citation
 If you find the code is helpful, please cite the following article.